-We are seeking out various materials that demonstrate the diversity of the Washington DC LGBT communities and their myriad experiences.
-If you have materials that you think would help us teach others about our community, or that would help researchers to understand our past, please consider donating them to us.
+We are seeking materials that demonstrate the diversity of the Washington DC LGBTQ communities and their experiences.
+If you have materials that you think would help us teach others about our community, or that would help researchers to understand our past, please consider donating to us.

 What We Collect

 - political organizing, social activism, and legal rights issues

 - LGBTQ cultural production (art, music, literature, etc.)

 - trans experiences (biographies, transitioning, family relations, workplace discrimination, violence, and more)

 - and any other aspects of daily life in our community.